HannahHuggins/js-trivia/README.md

 Test with node.js
 =====================

-Install the jasmine-node plugin from https://github.com/mhevery/jasmine-node
+Install the jasmine-node plugin from jasmine-node spec/

 	npm install jasmine-node -g